Mick Foley: International Wrestling Association of Japan (1995–1996)

-In 1995, during his time in ECW and other promotions in the United States, Foley also went to Japan and wrestled in International Wrestling Association of Japan (IWA Japan), where he engaged in feuds with Terry Funk and Shoji Nakamaki.
-During his brief stint in Japan, Foley had the nickname "Tsunami Stopper."
+In January 1995, Foley debuted in Víctor Quiñones's International Wrestling Association of Japan (IWA Japan).
+During his stint in Japan, Foley had the nickname "Tsunami Stopper".
 The level of violence and brutality in hardcore wrestling matches in Japan was at a much higher level than in Western promotions (except for ECW), something Western wrestlers were not accustomed to.

-On January 6, Cactus faced Funk in a No Ropes Barbed Wire Scramble Bunkhouse Deathmatch at the Honjo Gymnasium in Saitama, just north of Tokyo in front of 150 people in a match that involved barbed wire as the ring ropes and objects set on fire.
+In his debut match on January 2, Jack teamed with Tracy Smothers to defeat Shoji Nakamaki and Terry Funk in a "No Ropes Barbed Wire Deathmatch" in Tokyo's Korakuen Hall.
+On January 6, Jack faced Funk in a "No Ropes Barbed Wire Scramble Bunkhouse Deathmatch" in Saitama, Saitama, just north of Tokyo in front of 150 people in a match that involved barbed wire as the ring ropes and objects set on fire.
 This turned out to be a particularly chaotic and brutal match where Foley and Funk mostly brawled in the seating area amongst the crowd, with folding chairs flying everywhere.
 After several brutal spots involving flaming chairs, flaming iron rods, Funk Hip-tossing Cactus into a flaming chair and Funk slamming Cactus's head into a wooden table, Funk reversed a Spinebuster by Cactus into a DDT and pinned him to win the match.
 In 2010 Foley wrote that, "looking back that match in Honjo is probably the performance I'm proudest of."

-Cactus Jack later began a feud with the chainsaw-wielding Leatherface, whom he had betrayed during a tag team match.
+In April 1995, Jack began a feud with the chainsaw-wielding Leatherface, whom he had betrayed during a tag team match.